SamanthaBooth81/foody-family/README.md

 ## User Stories
 ### Superuser / Admin
 - As a Superuser I can approve and manage the recipes uploaded by community members so that anything unsafe can be removed from the website.
-- As a Superuser I can showcase my favourite recipe on the homepage so that other users can try them out.
-- As a Superuser I can be contacted by all users so I can be made aware of any issues.

 ### General User
 - As a General User I can look through a paginated list of recipes so that I can select a recipe to try out.
-- As a General User I can search for a recipe so that I can minimise time searching for what I need.
 - As a General User I can view an entire recipe so that I can learn new dishes.
-- As a General User I can contact the site owner so that if there is an issue they will be notified.

 ### Community User
-- As a Community User I can log into my own account so I can manage Username and Password information and delete my account.
+- As a Community User I can log into my own account so I can update my Password if necessary.
-- As a Community User I create an account so that I can create, edit, update, and delete my own posts.
+- As a Community User I register an account so that I can create, update, and delete my own recipes.
-- As a Community User I can follow other Community Users so I can find recipes from my favourite chefs.
 - As a Community User I can like recipes I have tried so that other users may be encouraged to try them.
-- As a Community User I can save recipes to favourites so that I can easily find them again.

 # Features
 - View Recipes - All Users